Beaudesert Town Centre Revitalisation Project

 • Improved connection between Brisbane and Helen Streets

-• Brisbane Street will be given a facelift with a greener avenue and new pedestrian entrance to the centre.
+• A facelift of Brisbane Street to create a greener avenue and new pedestrian entrance to the centre.

 • A new communal space for community gatherings and public events with amphitheatre terraced seating, events deck and stage, new public toilet, public artwork and landscaping.

-• Additional car parking - new off-street carpark available for cars, trailers and caravans accessible from Helen Street and has provided easy access to all town centre shops and amenities.
+• Additional off-street carparking available for cars, trailers and caravans accessible from Helen Street and has provided easy access to all town centre shops and amenities.

 Project Timeline